l0lusurname/Escrow-Middleman/replit.md

 ## Recent Changes

+- Dec 2024: Added vouch/review system - users can leave reviews after trades which post to a configurable channel
 - Dec 2024: Rebranded from "Cryptocurrency Middleman" to "Donut SMP Middleman" - all references updated
 - Dec 2024: New orange/blue color theme (#F5A623, #5865F2) for better visual identity
 - Dec 2024: Fixed role confirmation flow - now only appears AFTER user selects a role, not immediately